-Private firms are also allowed to handle bulk mail sent by Canadian interests to destinations outside the country.
+Private firms are allowed to handle bulk mail sent by Canadian interests to destinations outside the country.
 Government authorities have generally held that Canada Post's monopoly only applies to mail sent within the country.
 In 1988, Canada Post stated that "outbound mail is not protected by exclusive privilege."
 But in 2004, the Post went to court to try to have the government re-interpret the exclusive privilege to include outbound international mail.
 Although the court ruled in favor of Canada Post, private firms have continued to operate within the sector.
-Legislation was introduced in parliament in 2007 to officially exclude outbound international mail from Canada Post's exclusive privilege, but it has not yet passed.
+Legislation was introduced in parliament in 2007 to officially exclude outbound international mail from Canada Post's exclusive privilege.
+In June 2010, outbound international mail was removed from Canada Post's exclusive privilege.